 In Module Four, you will learn to create a basic speech outline.

 Audiences are often skeptical about a speaker’s message, especially if the speaker addresses a controversial issue.
 You can build credibility with an audience by using reliable sources of information and backing up your statements with trusted authorities’ citations.

-It would help if you thought about your presentation as though it would be written down on paper and distributed throughout the audience and their bosses.
+It would help if you thought about your presentation as though it would be written down on paper and distributed to the audience and their bosses.
 Throwaway lines that you assumed would pass over people’s heads will end up being the bits certain people remember – so be sure to keep a close eye on what you say and how you say it.

 Often, people make the mistake of believing the more they say, the better their speech is.
 Others, feeling brevity is the soul of wit, keep what they say to a minimum.
 As with so many things, the truth lies somewhere in between, and the key to making a presentation as powerful and as well-received as it can be is to say enough and make what you say mean enough.

-There is no point in filling a presentation with extraneous detail that no-one will remember.
-At the same time, you should avoid leaving out anything remotely important so your message is strong, coherent, and memorable.
+There is no point in filling a presentation with extraneous detail that no one will remember.
+At the same time, you should avoid leaving out anything remotely important, so your message is strong, coherent, and memorable.